nikhilpandey02/NebulaIQ-Evaluation/nikhilpandey-self-assessment.md

 - Improve testing and code review processes.

 ## Career Direction (2-3 Year Vision)
-- Where do you want to see yourself?
-  - Specialist or Generalist?
-  - Individual Contributor (IC) or Management?
-- Currently exploring career options to decide best fit for long-term growth.
+- Want to become a tech heavy expert.
+- Able to build anything my own.

 ## Definition of Success in Role
 - To build my own products and become independent.